Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     return 3.14
 ```

-This is illustrated in the `sum` function in the following example (see line 1), which returns an Int value:
+This is illustrated in the `sum` function in the following example , which returns an Int value (see line 1):
 See `sum.mojo`:
 ```py
 fn sum(x: Int, y: Int) -> Int:  # 1